evancohen/smart-mirror/README.md

 ### Take it for a spin:
 Check it out: [https://evancohen.github.io/smart-mirror/](https://evancohen.github.io/smart-mirror/).
-The version running on this link has limited functionality: No Hue or Weather since config.js is not included in the source of this project and contains service keys, which I will not be posting.
+The version running on this link has limited functionality and it quite out of date.
+It's just to give you an idea of what it's like.

 ### Getting Started
 #### Hardware Components